Year of Acceptance

-Over my winter of reckoning I discovered a great deal of fear, confusion, discontentment and restlessness.
-Unwilling to face the truth, I distracted myself by planning what was to be the greatest adventure of my life: farming.
-It’s not nearly as glamorous as my hopes of backpacking through Europe, or as noble as my intention of going on the World Race, but I was convinced that it would change my life.
+Several years ago, I experienced a great deal of fear, confusion, discontentment, and restlessness.
+Unwilling to face the truth, I distracted myself by planning what I thought was to be the greatest adventure of my life: farming.

-When spring came, and the trees begin to grow new leaves, I felt excited to be experiencing the rebirth and renewal after my journey of going within.
-I started journaling again and a meditation practice of walking.
-I committed myself to helping alcoholic women around me.
-By letting go, I experienced discomfort, but it was followed by a much greater sense of trust, clarity, relief and purpose.
+When spring came, and the trees began to grow new leaves, I felt excited to be experiencing the rebirth and renewal after my journey of going within.
+I started journaling again and began a walking meditation practice.
+By letting go, I experienced discomfort, but it was followed by a much greater sense of trust, clarity, relie, and purpose.

 Remember the journey of letting go and growing is a constant one.
 Let go of the urge to have everything just right, or even right now.
 Step into the season of change without expectation and your heart open to possibility.
-If you need a weekend to get away to reflect ad find clarity, we’d love to have you at a Retreat.
+If you need a weekend to get away to reflect and find clarity, we’d love to have you at an upcoming retreat.